cultureamp/aws-assume-role-buildkite-plugin/README.md

 ### `role`

 The ARN of the IAM Role to assume.
 The build agent must already be authenticated (e.g. EC2 instance role) and have `sts:AssumeRole` permission for the role being assumed.

-### `env`

-The environment variable name which holds the ARN of the IAM Role to assume.

 References
 ----------